fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 Step 1: Read the text below the Warning header.

-Step 2: Clone this [repository](https://github.com/fullstack-hy2020/part12-containers-applications) into your own submission repository into part12.
+Step 2: Download this [repository](https://github.com/fullstack-hy2020/part12-containers-applications) and make it your submission repository for this part.

 Step 3: Run <i>curl http://helsinki.fi</i> and save the output into a file.
 Save that file into your repository as file <i>script-answers/exercise12_1.txt</i>.
 The directory <i>script-answers</i> was created in the previous step.